-Applications received during the application cycle will be evaluated on a competitive basis.
+Applications received during a Competitive Application Cycle will be evaluated on a competitive basis.

-AHFA may allocate Housing Credits without the use of a competitive application cycle or the point scoring system to:
+AHFA may allocate Housing Credits without the use of a Competitive Application Cycle or the Point Scoring System to:

-- Any project(s) financed using Multifamily Housing Revenue Bonds as a single or pooled transaction. - Any project placed in service that has already received a Housing Credit allocation, has an Actual Cost Certification as described herein that indicates the need for an additional allocation, and has been approved for additional credits by AHFA.
+- Any project(s) financed using Multifamily Housing Revenue Bonds as a single or pooled transaction. - Any project Placed in Service that has already received a Housing Credit allocation, has an Actual Cost Certification as described herein that indicates the need for an additional allocation, and has been approved for additional Housing Credits by AHFA. - Any project eligible for Housing Credits pursuant to any waiver, exception, program or other special action by the Internal Revenue Service.